In order to aid your understanding, the underlined terms are hyperlinked to definitions in our online investment glossary.

 Performance review

-In May, the Monthly Income and Monthly Income and Growth Portfolios returned 2.1% and 3.0%, respectively.
+In July, the Monthly Income and Monthly Income and Growth Portfolios delivered returns of 1.9% and 2.7%, respectively.
+Both portfolios were slightly behind their Investment Association (IA) performance comparators.

 Portfolio activity